 Small business owners have just as much to lose in terms of profits, reputation, and stability.
 The harsh reality?
 A full 60% of SMBs are out of business within 6 months of a cyberattack.
 You’ve got a lot more data that needs top-notch protection than you might be thinking:

 Large-scale enterprises may have the big budgets and dedicated IT and/or cybersecurity personnel, but SMBs don’t have to be left exposed.
 There are tools and services that can make your digital existence and assets safer and more secure.

-“It’s highly unlikely for SMBs to have a full time security staff or person, so their best bet is to outsource to things like Office 365 for business applications or other cloud services.” ~Chris Weber, Co-founder of Casaba Security
+“It’s highly unlikely for SMBs to have a full time security staff or person, so their best bet is to outsource to things like Microsoft 365 for business applications or other cloud services.” ~Chris Weber, Co-founder of Casaba Security

 Be aware.
 Use the best tools and third-party solutions that you can afford.
 And stay vigilant.
 Known vulnerabilities – such as weak passwords, unencrypted data, phishing scams – are still the leading cause of breaches and threats.